Thanksgiving Table with Food

 Instructions

-1. Make sure to thaw turkey for 3-4 days if frozen.
+1. Make sure to defrost the turkey in the fridge for 3-4 days if frozen.
+Calculate 1 day of thawing for every 5 pounds.
 Once thawed, remove and discard giblets and neck from turkey.
-Rinse and pat dry.
+Rinse inside and out, and pat dry.

 2. Combine dry brine ingredients together and rub into the turkey getting underneath the skin, inside the cavity, and on top of skin.
-Let sit uncovered in the refrigerator for 1 to 3 days.
+Let sit uncovered in the refrigerator for 24 hours

-1. When ready to prepare turkey, combine butter rub ingredients together and rub into turkey underneath skin and on top of skin.
-Place aromatic ingredients inside the hollow turkey cavity.
+2. Preheat the oven at 325º F. Combine butter rub ingredients together and rub into turkey underneath skin and on top of skin.
+Place fresh herbs and other aromatic ingredients inside the hollow turkey cavity; whatever doesn't fit inside you can put in the bottom of the pan.

-2. Place turkey on a baking rack placed inside a large roasting pan, breast side up and tuck wings underneath turkey.
+3. Place turkey on a baking rack placed inside a large roasting pan, breast side up, and tuck wings underneath turkey if you like.

 Notes